MORSE and MathStat: Frequently Asked Questions

 Why would I choose MathStat rather than MORSE or straight Mathematics?

 I am interested in both Mathematics and Statistics and MORSE.
-And the new Data Science course is also a consideration.
+And Data Science is also a consideration!
 Should I apply for all?
+Can I change between them?

 I am unsure whether to apply for the 3-year BSc course or the 4-year Integrated Masters.
 Should I apply for both?